 Software systems are composed of many elements interacting with each other.
-For instance there are hundreds of thousands of interconnected functions in a Linux kernel \cite{BowmanLinux1999}.
+For instance, there are hundreds of thousands of interconnected functions in a Linux kernel \cite{BowmanLinux1999}.
 A natural way to abstract over software systems is to model them as graphs \cite{BaxterSoftware2008,BhattacharyaGraph2012,ConcasSuitability2006,LouridasPower2008,ValverdeLogarithmic2005}.

-In this paper we consider software dependency graphs of object-oriented software, where each node represents a class and each edge corresponds to a compile-time dependency.
-We study the structure of those graphs and we specifically concentrate on their degree distributions, that is the distribution of the number of edges coming from and to a node.
-Based on the analysis of fifteen software systems written in Java, we show that there exists different software systems that have similar degree distribution.

-This is a surprising result: despite being developed by different persons with different processes in different domains, a common degree distribution emerges.
+In this paper, we consider software dependency graphs of object-oriented software, where each node represents a class and each edge corresponds to a compile-time dependency.
+We study the structure of those graphs through their degree distributions, that is the distribution of the number of edges coming from and to a node.
+Based on the analysis of 50 software systems written in Java, we show that there exists different software systems that have similar degree distribution.
+This is a surprising result: despite being developed by different persons with different processes in different domains, a common pattern emerges concerning their degree distribution.
 This makes us hypothesize that whatever the development design, the structure of software dependency graphs tend to be similar.

 In network science, a generative model defines a set of rules used to synthesize artificial graphs\footnote{In this paper, we use ``network'' and ``graph'' interchangeably.} in a given domain.
-For example, there exists generative models that aim at producing graphs that are similar to the World Wide Web \cite{KleinbergWeb1999}.
-One equivalent model in software engineering would be a model generating graphs which look like real software graphs.
-Having a good generative model of software graphs would allow answering hard yet essential research questions: what are the software evolution rules driving the construction of graph structures of software systems? how does a given software graph at a point in time will evolve in the future?
+For example, there exists generative models that aim at producing graphs that are \textit{e.g.} similar to the World Wide Web \cite{KleinbergWeb1999}.
+In software engineering, such a model would generate graphs which look like real software graphs.

-In this paper, we concentrate on the first question.
-Our goal is to propose a generative model of software dependency graphs.
+In this paper, our goal is to propose a generative model of software dependency graphs.
 If this model produces graphs that fit the empirical data, it would mean that the generative operations are good candidates to describe the core operations which result in software graphs' structure.
-In other words, a good generative model may encode the evolution rules that are behind the graph structure of software systems.
+In other words, a good generative model may encode the evolution rules that are behind the structure of software systems.